-2 Which bodies are primarily responsible for issuing advertising regulations and enforcing rules on advertising?
+Which bodies are primarily responsible for issuing advertising regulations and enforcing rules on advertising?
 How is the issue of concurrent jurisdiction among regulators with responsibility for advertising handled?

-The Secretary General of the Consumer Affairs Agency and prefecture governors are responsible for issuing advertising regulations and enforcing rules on advertising in accordance with the AUPMR.
-The Minister of the Economy, Trade and Industry (METI) also has responsibility in accordance with the ASCT.
+The Secretary General of the Consumer Affairs Agency and prefecture governors are responsible for issuing advertising regulations and enforcing rules on advertising in accordance with the Act against Unjustifiable Premiums and Misleading Representations.
+The Minister of the Economy, Trade and Industry (METI) also has responsibility in accordance with the Act on Specified Commercial Transactions.

-In addition, the Japan Advertising Review Organization (JARO) (www.jaro.or.jp), a self-regulatory body established by the advertising industry, handles complaints and enquiries from consumers, competitors and others, and makes recommendations for the modification or discontinuance of questionable representations.
+In addition, the Japan Advertising Review Organization (JARO), a self-regulatory body established by the advertising industry, handles complaints and enquiries from consumers, competitors and others, and makes recommendations for the modification or discontinuance of questionable representations.